 - ROAD – The Icelandic Road and Coastal Administration

-Before the big Google Panda update in 2011, the relevancy of your page was calculated by keyword density.
-This was abused by spammers and people that wanted that first Google results page by all costs!
+Before the big Google Panda update in 2011, the relevancy of pages was calculated based on keyword density.
+This led to abuse by spammers and marketers who wanted to rank first in the SERPs at all costs!

 That’s why Google shifted the ranking criteria towards LSI keywords.
-Slowly, but surely, Google removed keyword density as the main ranking factor for your website.
-This helps Google comprehend the actual meaning of a given search phrase.
+Gradually, Google removed keyword density as the main ranking factor for websites, in favor of focusing on how relevant the content is to the actual meaning of a given search phrase.

-How Can You Use LSI Keywords to Improve Your Google Ranking?
+How to Use LSI Keywords to Improve Your Google Ranking?

-First of all, make sure that your content sounds pure and organic to the consumer.
-It has to if you want it to be appealing and let the target customer know that you wrote the piece to provide value.
-If it’s hard for you to find the appropriate keywords, you can always use carefully picked synonyms as your main keyword.
+First of all, make sure that your content sounds natural and organic to the reader.
+This way, you will show both the humans and the robots that you wrote the piece to provide value, and not only for SEO purposes.
+If you find it difficult to identify the appropriate keywords, you can always use tools that provide lists of related keywords and keyword variation.